net-art-and-cultures/syllabus-and-notes/homework.md

 watch [Hyperland](https://archive.org/details/DouglasAdams-Hyperland), this BBC doc form 1990 is written by && stars Douglas Adams (author of A Hitchhikers Guide to the Galaxy), it's a history of "hypermedia" released just before the World Wide Web took off, ie. just before anyone had any real experience w/hypermedia (that serendipitous timing makes this a unique historical artifact).
 The the film itself is a single-channel linear video, it tries to present the viewer w/what a hypermedia experience is like through the film's aesthetic (which is also a very tasty 90's aesthetic). quite the gem.

-Create a website using HTML/CSS (it can be a simple or complex as u want) but it must be "versioned" on ur GitHub (u should have more than 1 commit).
+Create a website using HTML/CSS (it can be a simple or complex as u want) but it must be "versioned" on ur GitHub (u should have more than 1 commit), name ur repo "week3".